Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/pioreactor_20ml_v1.0/01-introduction.md

 1. Your own Raspberry Pi (RPi).
 Displayed are three examples.
 2. A Philip's head screwdriver.
 3. The Pioreactor 20ml v1.0 kit.
 This kit was sold between 2023 to May 2024.
 All kits sold after that were v1.1.
-You can also check by checking you have v1.0 if your plastic pieces have de-dented text, and note white text.
+You can also check by checking you have v1.0 if your plastic pieces have indented text, and not white text.

 </AssemblyInstructionBlock>